DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-09-12-copy-content-from-another-course-live.md

 If a user copies a course and tries to leave without saving we also warn about losing unsaved changes.

-## People aren’t finding the feature
+## People are not finding the feature

 We’ve had support requests asking where the feature is.
 In research people have been looking for this on: